Next Steps with Senior Services

 The City embarked on an extensive community consultation in late 2019 to better understand the services desired by current and future seniors.
 During this process, the City listened and learned about shape six priority program areas to drive the future activity of the Seniors Centre.

-When will Kerby assume responsibility for operation of the senior centres and MOW?
+When will Kerby Centre assume responsibility for operation of the senior centres and MOW?

-The City is looking at the Kerby Assembly to assume full operation of both the Veiner Centre and Strathcona Centre by the middle of 2021.
-This transition will include a two-month period to negotiate a contract, and an approximate three-month transition period, where the City will ensure the Kerby Assembly is set to be successful in operating the Veiner and the Strathcona Centers.
+The City is looking at Kerby Centre to assume full operation of both the Veiner Centre and Strathcona Centre by the middle of 2021.
+This transition will include a two-month period to negotiate a contract, and an approximate three-month transition period, where the City will ensure Kerby Centre is set to be successful in operating the Veiner and the Strathcona Centers.

-Kerby Assembly has committed to ensuring that the needs of aging adults in Medicine Hat will be met through a variety of programs, activities and services.
+Kerby Centre has committed to ensuring that the needs of aging adults in Medicine Hat will be met through a variety of programs, activities and services.

 Will I have my say in what programs/services are offered at the Centre with a new provider?